neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

 .. py:function:: gds.alpha.kSpanningTree.write(G: Graph, **config: Any) -> Series[Any]

     The K-spanning tree algorithm starts from a root node and returns a spanning tree with exactly k nodes
+.. deprecated:: 2.5.0
+   Since GDS server version 2.5.0 you should use the endpoint :func:`gds.kSpanningTree.write` instead.

 .. py:function:: gds.alpha.knn.filtered.mutate(G: Graph, **config: Any) -> Series[Any]